A Software Verification Project

 integer that starts, stays, and ends non-negative.
 Each iteration of

-Allow function calls again.
-Generate verification conditions for
+Allow function calls.
+Generate verification conditions for function

-function calls using those functions' pre- and post-conditions.
+calls using those functions' pre- and post-conditions.
+Continue to

 , POST